 The Initial Traffic Stop

 When the red and blue lights flash behind you, your sense of anxiety and heartbeat increase significantly.
 When you see the lights, it is important to get over to the right and pull off the road as far and as safely as possible.
-Anytime a Washington officer believes a crime or infraction has been committed, he or she may pull you over and you must stop.
+Anytime a Tukwila police officer or Washington State Trooper believes a crime or infraction has been committed, he or she may pull you over and you must stop.

 A law enforcement officer will then ask for your driver's license, registration, and proof of insurance, which you should provide.